 It grows all over the US and in Quebec, Ontario and BC after it was introduced to North America in the 1700's.
 But it's native to the European Mediterranean countries.
 I saw wild sweet peas when I traveled through Europe but sadly, only from the window of a train or a bus.
 Oh, well.
 Anyways....

 A Franciscan monk from Sicily took a special interest in this plant... a botanist, Father Cupani, shipped off some wild sweet pea seeds to a botanist in Britain.
 That was 1699 and sweet peas have experienced a whole lot of change since then!
 Like all other flowers you buy at a florist or plant in a garden, they're regularly being genetically manipulated to create new cultivars.
 Ever seen a frilly sweet pea?

 I've met up with wild lupines in various areas of BC.
 The landscapes were diverse... lupines aren't fussy about what kind of terra firma they sink they feet into.
 Except, they draw the line at standing in water.

 One weekend near the end of my courses, my landscape photography instructor took the class on a trek to the top of Black Tusk in Garibaldi Provincial Park.
-In full disclosure, we drove more than half way up the mountain... it's a very tall mountain!
-The hike up the last half was cold, wet, foggy, and long... but totally awesome!
+In full disclosure, we drove more than half way up the mountain... it's an immense mountain.
+The hike up the last half was cold, wet, foggy, and long... but totally awesome.